sohrowardi/FTB/README.md

-nothing much, just trying to build a program that resopnce with movie clips
+Nothing much, just trying to build a program that responds with movie clips.